 |Figure 1 - The iOS Share options panel lets you share web links with others via Twitter & Facebook.|

 Depending on the item you want to share, different options appear in the Share Options panel.
-For example, if you want to share a picture from your photo library, when you tap the Share button, the Share Options panel includes other options such as Slideshow, Assign to Contact, and Use as Wallpaper (Figure 2) in addition to the Twitter and Facebook options.
+For example, if you want to share a picture from your photo library, when you tap the Share button, the Share Options panel includes other options such as Copy, Slideshow, AirPlay, Assign to Contact, and Use as Wallpaper (Figure 2) in addition to the Twitter and Facebook options.

 |Figure 2 - The Camera Roll Share Options panel|